Curriculum and School Improvement

 Awakens students to career goals and connects them to the high school and postsecondary programs of study to succeed in them.
 SREB offers workshops, materials and coaching for districts, schools and technology centers, which then involve teachers, counselors, administrators, parents and community partners.

-SREB is conducting Counseling for Careers professional development and coaching in eight Williamsburg County schools.
+SREB is conducting Counseling for Careers professional development and ongoing coaching in Sumter County Schools and Beaufort County School District.